MiledKalbourji/CSCI401W/assignments/product_vision/teacherApp.md

 ## Executive Summary

-Teacher App is a cutting edge application software tailored to middle school and high schools, focused with the issue of attacking the issue of students skipping class and student truancy.
-Accessible through mobile devices and web apps it offers a very simple interface for teachers to monitor attendance in each class.
-Teacher App is committed to improving student attendance and overall academic success in middle school and high school.
+For middle and high school educators struggling with student truancy, Teacher App is a mobile and web-based attendance management system that simplifies tracking and instantly notifies parents of absences, unlike conventional systems that are manual and time-consuming.
+Our product offers real-time updates and a user-friendly interface, setting a new standard for attendance management in schools.

 ## Product Vision